adr/adr-manager/docs/evaluation/material-before-study/callout-for-participation.md

 # Callout for Participation

 Hello!
-We are three motivated students planning to perform a study to evaluate  a web editor.
-During our research project at the University of Stuttgart, which was supervised by Justus Bogner, we built a tool to manage and edit ADRs on GitHub.
-Architectural Decision Records (ADRs) [1] are a  simple format to document decisions made during the development of a software project.
-Our tool specializes on MADR [2] which is  a markdown template for ADRs.
+We are three motivated students planning to perform a study to evaluate a web-based tool.
+During our research project at the University of Stuttgart, which was supervised by Oliver Kopp and Justus Bogner, we built a tool to manage and edit Architectural Decision Records (ADRs) on GitHub.
+ADRs [1] are a simple format to document decisions made during the development of a software project.
+Our tool uses MADR [2], which is a markdown template for ADRs.
 We are looking for software professionals to test our tool and give feedback on the practical usage.

 All materials for the study are provided in English.
 For the study itself, the participant can choose between German or English.